sertansenturk/tdd_demo/README.md

 pip install tox
 ```

-Calling `tox` is trivially:
+Calling `tox` is trivial:

 ```bash
 tox
 ```

 # Continous integration

 Finally, we replicate the local automation using tox to [Travis CI](https://travis-ci.org/), a continous integration service.
-Travis CI will run the steps above every time a change is made to the Github codebase.
+Travis CI runs the steps above every time a change is made to the Github codebase.